quokka/reactor/README.md

 Changes to this branch
 =======

-#### OK, I love Reactor a lot but didn't like the fact that the theme originaly has a portfolio built in.
+I love Reactor a lot but didn't like the fact that the theme originaly has a portfolio built in.
 This is my release of the theme, without the portfolio post type..

 Original repository